Defense Enrollment Eligibility Reporting System (DEERS)

 Obtaining an ID card

 Basic legal services are available at no charge to active duty members and their families.
 The Coast Guard Legal Office (usually at a Coast Guard District Office) can assist and advise you in matters such as wills, powers of attorney, tax codes, leases, contracts, creditors and consumer concerns.
 They may also provide notary public services (depending on availability).
-Legal services are also available to Coast Guard members and their dependents from Department of Defense (Army, Air Force, Navy, Marine Corps) legal offices.
+Legal services may also be available to Coast Guard members and their dependents from DoD, Air Force, Navy, Marine Corps) legal offices.

 If the military member is deployed, it may sometimes be necessary for the spouse to have a power of attorney in order to resolve various legal issues, such as pay problems, financial concerns, or other personal issues (register vehicles, school registration, sign rental agreements, etc.).